The Best Smart Scales Sync With Your Favorite Health Apps, Track Body Weight, and So Much More (2025)

 “The scale can automatically recognize up to eight people and has a ‘guest mode’ so anyone can step on the scale,” says Frieda.
 “It’s also easy to use and displays both your body weight and body fat percentage on the scale.”

 Frieda was able to set up the Wyze app seamlessly to access fitness metrics, graphs, and trends.
-However, it took several attempts to get the scale to sync with multiple users.
+However, it took several attempts to get the scale to sync with multiple users, and she gives the overall setup process 3 out of 5 stars.

 Person standing on Wyze scale

-“To have multiple users on the Wyze scale, you can either add someone as a user on your app—which gives them their own profile—or you can share the app, which emails them a link to download the app separately,” Because the sharing process wasn’t super intuitive, Frieda scored the setup process 3 out of 5 stars.
+“To have multiple users on the Wyze scale, you can either add someone as a user on your app—which gives them their own profile—or you can share the app, which emails them a link to download the app separately,” says Frieda.

 Frieda notes that you can track other metrics in the Wyze app—like bone mass and muscle mass—but she thought it was interesting that the scale can also track heart rate, although it needs to be done separately from the standard weigh-in.
 To measure your standing heart rate, you’ll have to have your app handy and step off and back on the scale, which Frieda thought was odd but not a dealbreaker.